mesosphere/dcos-docs-site/pages/services/dcos-monitoring/0.2.1/tutorial/grafana-dashboard-configs/index.md

 }
 ```

-Note that you'll have to use `git@github.com:<USER>/<REPO>.git` instead of `https` as the scheme of the URL.
+Note that you'll have to use `Git@github.com:<USER>/<REPO>.Git` instead of `https` as the scheme of the URL.

-## Fetching from a branch in a git repository
+## Fetching from a branch in a Git repository

-By default, the service will fetch from the master branch (i.e., `refs/heads/master`) of the git repository.
+By default, the service will fetch from the master branch (that is, `refs/heads/master`) of the Git repository.

-If you want to fetch the Grafana dashboard configurations from another branch in a git repository, you can set the `reference_name` field:
+If you want to fetch the Grafana dashboard configurations from another branch in a Git repository, you can set the `reference_name` field:

 ```json
 {